unimapper/unimapper.github.io/docs/reference/associations.md

 ~~~

 ## Remote associations
-> **Warning!** This feature is experimental and should be available in version 1.1.0 and higher.
+> This feature is experimental and should be available in version 1.1.0 and higher.

 You can even associate entities with different adapters across multiple data stores.